thubtenrigzin/namsel2Mac/README.md

 Get started:
 $ bash ubuntu_install.sh

 This will install required packages, build the cython modules, unpack datasets, and initiate training for the classifiers.
-Note that training takes (classify.py) takes up to an hour or more to complete.
+Note that training (classify.py) takes up to an hour or more to complete.

 For command options:
 $ python namsel.py --help